Kendall

 In the News

-Nancy Kendall quoted on proposal for free community college by Nicholas Tampio, "There is No Such Thing as Free Community College" Al Jazeera America, August 3, 2015.
+Quoted by Nicholas Tampio in "There is No Such Thing as Free Community College," Al Jazeera America, August 3, 2015.

-Nancy Kendall quoted on politics invading higher education by Latoya Dennis, "Gov. Walker Proposal Would Weaken Tenure in Wisconsin" Milwaukee Public Radio, June 16, 2015.
+Quoted by Latoya Dennis in "Gov. Walker Proposal Would Weaken Tenure in Wisconsin," Milwaukee Public Radio, June 16, 2015.

-"What Will be Lost When Wisconsin Faculty Loses Tenure?," Nancy Kendall, Newsweek, June 9, 2015.
+Opinion: "What Else Will We Lose When Wisconsin Faculty Loses Tenure?," Nancy Kendall, The Conversation, June 9, 2015.

-"What Else Will We Lose When Wisconsin Faculty Loses Tenure?," Nancy Kendall, The Conversation, June 9, 2015.
+Opinion: "What Will be Lost When Wisconsin Faculty Loses Tenure?," Nancy Kendall, Newsweek, June 9, 2015.

-Nancy Kendall quoted on the need for universal community college by David Leonhardt, "Obama’s Community-College Plan: A Reading List" New York Times, January 9, 2015.
+Quoted by David Leonhardt in "Obama’s Community-College Plan: A Reading List," New York Times, January 9, 2015.

 Publications